CliffordAnderson/CS1000/readme.md

 - Read: Claire L. Evans, "Resource One," Chapter 7 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [Project One](https://archive.org/details/cbpf_000052) [N.B.
 Please watch the first five minutes and 46:00 to 48:30.]
 - Code:
-  - "Hello, World" (Peer-to-Peer)
+  - "Hello, Worlds" (Peer-to-Peer)
-  - Dice App
+  - Whiteboard

 ### October 24 - No Class - Fall Break

 ### Week Eleven: Distributed Computing II

 #### October 29 - Client-Server Applications
-- Read: Claire L. Evans, "Communities," Chapter 8 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
+- Read: Claire L. Evans, "Networks," Chapter 8 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [Early Days of the WELL](https://www.youtube.com/watch?v=-5XRrza88v4)
 - Code:
   - Chatroom
-  - Whiteboard

 #### October 31 - Internet Censorship and Security